Pigs for Meat Breeding Sows On the Farm In the Slaughterhouse Fun Facts

 Pigs for Meat

-Approximately 115 million pigs are raised and slaughtered in the U.S. every year.
-As babies, they are subjected to painful mutilations without anesthesia or pain relief; notches are taken out of piglets’ ears for identification and their tails are severed to minimize tail biting, a behavior that occurs when pigs are kept in deprived factory farm environments.
+According to the USDA, in 2019, pork production totaled 2.44 billion pounds, a 9% increase from 2019.
+As piglets, they are subjected to painful mutilations without anesthesia or pain relief; notches are taken out of piglets’ ears for identification and their tails are severed to minimize tail biting, a behavior that occurs when pigs are kept in deprived factory farm environments.

-By two to three weeks of age, 5% to 35% of the piglets will have died.
 Piglets are taken away from their mothers when they are as young as ten days old and crowded into metal-barred and concrete-floored pens in giant warehouses.
 Pigs live in these pens until they are separated to be raised for breeding or meat.
+Nearly 1 million pigs die annually just during tranport to slaughter.

 Pigs for Breeding

-In the U.S. Pork Industry, more than six million pigs are used each year for breeding.
+In the U.S. Pork Industry, nearly 6 million pigs were kept for breeding in 2015 an the number is expected to be higher today.
 Breeding sows are treated like piglet-making machines, living a continuous cycle of impregnation and birth.
 Each sow is forced to produce more than 20 piglets a year with little time to recover between pregnancies.
+Many factory farms are now striving for litters of upwards of 40 piglets per sow.
 During their pregnancies, sows are kept in two-foot wide gestation crates, intended to allow pigs only enough movement necessary to stand up and lie down.
 These pigs frequently chew on the bars of their crate out of stress and boredom.

 At the end of their four-month pregnancies, the sows are moved into farrowing crates, where they spend about a month until their piglets are weaned.
 The farrowing crates are slightly larger than gestation crates to allow the sows to lie on their side to nurse.
 After the sows nurse their young for two-to-three weeks, the piglets are taken away to be fattened, and the sows are re-impregnated and returned to the gestation crates.
 This cycle continues for the pig’s entire life, about three to five years.